espocrm/documentation/docs/user-guide/knowledge-base.md

 If you specify *Expiration Date*, then the article will be automatically hidden from the portal on that date.

-It's possible to specify a language for an article.
-The article will be shown only for those portal users which have that language set.

 An order in which articles are listed can be manipulated by actions in the dropdown menu of a specific article.

 Knowledge Base articles can be related with Case records, providing a quick access to information from a case record.